eokoronkwo/events_example/README.md

 This program executes the following ask:

-> How many events did customer X send in the one hour buckets between timestamps A and B.
+> How many events did customer X send in one hour buckets between timestamps A and B.

 Example following events for a single customer: